Before Washington, Bondi had a conventional law-and-order resume

 A July 2019 FARA amendment for Ballard Partners' Qatar work says Pam Bondi was added as key personnel on the Embassy of the State of Qatar account and that the consulting fee was raised to $115,000 per month.
 The filing says the work included advocacy services on U.S.-Qatar relations and anti-human-trafficking matters.

-Then the 2020 FARA supplemental statement shows the revolving door even more clearly.
-Bondi left Ballard for a temporary White House Counsel's Office role on November 7, 2019 and resumed the Qatar representation on March 19, 2020 after returning to Ballard.
-That is not an accusation.
-It is a disclosed record of moving between foreign-influence work and presidential legal service.
+The 2020 FARA supplemental statement says Bondi left Ballard for a temporary White House Counsel's Office role on November 7, 2019 and resumed the Qatar representation on March 19, 2020 after returning to Ballard.

-By 2025 she was not just in Trump's orbit.
-She was running DOJ for him.
+By 2025 she was running DOJ for Trump

-That matters because it changes how the later DOJ controversies should be read.
-Bondi did not arrive as some neutral outsider stepping into a technocratic legal role.
-She arrived as a Trump loyalist with a long, visible relationship to the people and institutions closest to him.
+Bondi arrived as a Trump loyalist with a long, visible relationship to the people and institutions closest to him.

 Her final chapter sharpened the same independence problem